Block storage with enterprise cluster-wide volume management

-The illustration on the right shows the path the data takes within the DRBD kernel driver.
+The illustration above shows the path the data takes within the DRBD kernel driver.
 Please note that the data path is very efficient.
 No user space components involved.
 Read requests can be carried out locally, not causing network traffic.

 drbdsetup is the low level tool that interacts with the DRBD kernel driver.
 It manages the DRBD objects (resources, connections, devices, paths).
 It can modify all properties, and can dump the kernel driver’s active configuration.
 It displays status and status updates.

 drbdmeta is used to prepare meta-data on block devices before they can be used for DRBD.
 You can use it to dump and inspect this meta-data as well.
 It is comparable to mkfs or pvcreate.